DarshanGaviyappa/INFO6150-Assignment-2/README.md

 # INFO6150-Assignment2
 ## Assignment-2 of INFO610 by Darshan (gaviyappa.d@northeastern.edu)
 ### Portfolio  Website
-This is a simple portfolio website that utilises HTML and CSS made to let the users know about the car and few of its features.
+This is a simple portfolio website that utilises HTML and CSS made to let the users know about the profile of main.
 Click on the Tags for a dropdown with details on where the Tags are being used.
 <details>
  <summary> Media Queries </summary>